Last updated July 2026

 Is there parking at Mount Eden?

-Yes — two visitor carparks are located at the base of the maunga.
+Yes, four visitor carparks are located at the base of the maunga.
 On-street parking is also available on the surrounding streets.
-The carparks can fill quickly on busy days; arriving early or using public transport avoids this.
+Time limits apply and the carparks can fill quickly on busy days.

 How long does the walk to the summit take?

 From the main carpark to the summit takes approximately 10 minutes at a comfortable pace.
-The full walk with time on the rim and a visit to the visitor centre typically takes 45–60 minutes.
+A popular 2.1 km loop takes 30–60 minutes including time at the summit.